Self-similar solutions in one-dimensional kinetic models: A probabilistic view: Introduction

-where, given $N$ characteristic functions $\phi_1,\dots,\phi_N$,
+where, given $N$ characteristic functions $\phi_1,\ldots,\phi_N$,

-The expectation $\E$ in \eqref{eq.2} is taken with respect to the distribution of a given vector $A=(A_1,\dots,A_N)$ of real-valued random variables defined on a probability space $(\Omega,\CF,P)$.
+The expectation $\E$ in (\ref{eq2}) is taken with respect to the distribution of a given vector $A=(A_1,\ldots,A_N)$ of positive real-valued random variables defined on a probability space $(\Omega,\CF,P)$.
 The initial condition $\phi_0$ is a characteristic function of a prescribed real random variable $X_0$ with distribution function $F_0(x)$.

-Notice that different equations for probability dynamics considered in literature are special cases of \eqref{eq.boltzivp}: the one dimensional Kac caricature \cite{Kac}, some one dimensional dissipative Maxwell models \cite{Ben-Avraham,PareschiToscani,PulvirentiToscani}, some mean conservative models used to describe economical dynamics see, e.g. \cite{MatthesToscani,Pat}, some models for mixture of Maxwell gases \cite{BoGa2006}.
+Notice that different equations for probability dynamics considered in literature are special cases of (\ref{eqboltzivp}): the one-dimensional Kac caricature \cite{Kac}, some one-dimensional dissipative Maxwell models \cite{Ben-Avraham,PareschiToscani,PulvirentiToscani}, some mean conservative models used to describe economical dynamics (see, e.g., \cite{MatthesToscani,Pat}), some models for mixture of Maxwell gases \cite{BoGa2006}.
+In addition, using results in \cite{CeGaBo,CeGaBoBis}, it can be shown that the isotropic solutions of the multidimensional inelastic Boltzmann equation \cite{BoCe} are functions of one-dimensional Fourier--Stieltjes transforms which are solutions of (\ref{eqboltzivp}) for a suitable choice of $(A_1,\ldots,A_N)$ and $\phi_0$.
+Finally, we recall that this kind of kinetic equations describes the evolution of the limit (in a suitable sense) of a pure jump Markov process, representing $K$ interacting particles, when $K$ diverges; see, for instance, \cite{MeGr}.

-For simplicity of notation in the rest of the paper we write $\hat Q(\phi)$ instead of $\hat Q(\phi,\dots,\phi)$.
+For simplicity of notation in the rest of the paper we write $\hat Q(\phi)$ instead of $\hat Q(\phi,\ldots,\phi)$.

-The aim of this paper is to study the asymptotic behavior of the solution $\phi$ of \eqref{eq.boltzivp} as $t \to +\infty$.
+The aim of this paper is to study the asymptotic behavior of the solution~$\phi$ of (\ref{eqboltzivp}) as $t \to+\infty$.

-One can distinguish two different situations: \begin{itemize} \item the solution $\phi(t,\xi)$ converges, as $t \to +\infty$, to a stationary solution, i.e. a characteristic function $\phi_\infty$ such that
+One can distinguish two different situations: \begin{itemize} \item the solution $\phi(t,\xi)$ converges, as $t \to+\infty$, to a stationary solution, that is, a~characteristic function $\phi_\infty$ such that

 \item there exists $\mu^*$ (depending on the initial condition $\phi_0$) such that the rescaled solution